 - Earthing All metallic parts of the Power1401 enclosure are earthed.
 The inner can is tied to the earth rail of the circuit board via the screws that fix the board to the inner-can tray.
-The outer case is wired to the earth rail by eyelets screwed to the outer-case metalwork.
+The outer case is earthed by stout wires running from eyelets screwed to the outer-case metalwork to a spade tag connected to PCB earth.
 Expansion daughterboards are earthed via the brass spacer pillars.
 Earth continuity throughout the enclosure is ensured by metal-to-metal contact where parts are screwed together.
 There is a threaded M3 earth stud on the rear panel, for the earthing of auxiliary equipment.
 The Power1401 earth rail is connected to mains earth via the DC power socket and the earth leads of the power supply. - Upgrade by users For most kinds of daughterboard it is feasible for a user to expand a Power1401 in the field, though we do prefer units to be sent back to CED.
-No particular electronic expertise is required; the task should be well within the capability of an averagely practical person.
+No particular electronic expertise is required: the task should be well within the capability of an averagely practical person.
 Normal precautions against electrostatic discharge need to be taken.
 The expansion kit is quite economical since all parts of the unexpanded enclosure are reused apart from the inner-can lid.
-Detailed instructions are included in any expansion kit sent out to customers (as is a 2mm hex driver for the rear-panel screws).
-Opening a Power1401 is described on the following page.
+Detailed instructions are included in any expansion kit sent out to customers, as is a 2mm hex driver for the rear-panel screws.
+Opening a Power1401 is described on page 35. - Recalibration After a user has installed an expansion card in the field, it will be necessary to recalibrate the unit.
+Analogue gain is set by precision resistors at the time of manufacture and is not adjustable, but zeroing the offset to match the motherboard has to be done in situ.
+The user will have to run the calibration program, as described on page 41.
+This requires an accurate digital voltmeter (DVM) having a resolution of 10 μ V on the ±5 V range.

-- Introduction The Power1401 requires very little maintenance.
+Introduction The Power1401 requires very little maintenance.
 This section covers simple operations that may occasionally need the case opened, such as setting the internal options switch, replacing damaged I/O chips, upgrading memory, or re-calibrating the analogue system.
-We also describe updating the flash ROM. - Taking the lid offTo open the Power1401, turn the unit off and disconnect the power lead and any other cables.
+We also describe updating the flash ROM.

+Taking the lid offTo open the Power1401, turn the unit off and disconnect the power lead and any other cables.
 Unscrew the four M3 screws at the corners of the rear panel (or panels) with a 2 mm hex wrench.
 Do not unscrew the green & yellow earth wire.
 Slide out the top cover.
 Be careful not to splay the sides: the case loses rigidity once the back is off.

 The inner can is now visible.
 Slide it out to the rear, and unplug the green & yellow earth wire from the side.
 It may be quite tight.
-Undo the six M3 'combi' screws (with captive shakeproof washers) using a 1-pt Pozidriv screw-driver.
+Undo the six M3 'combi' screws (with captive shakeproof washers) holding the lid on, using a 1-pt Pozidriv screwdriver.
 Gently pull the lid up and off.
-Note the position of the graphite-impregnated gasket strips.
+Note the position of the graphiteimpregnated gasket strips.
 They are quite delicate, so store them safely.
 The circuit board is now ready to be worked on.